santiagobarreda/FastTrack/README.md

 Fast Track is a Praat plugin that makes accurate formant tracking fast and easy.
 Fast Track automatically runs multiple formant analyses on a given sound file, and tries to pick the best one for you (surrounded by extra boxes in the example below).

-Fast Track has built-in functions to help along every step of a vowel analysis project from start to finish (with more coming):
+Fast Track has built-in functions to help along every step of a vowel analysis project from start to finish:

 * Extract vowel sounds from larger recordings with TextGrids files.